How to Make a DIY Ice Bath Setup Without Special Equipment

 Step 1: Choose Your Vessel

 Pick the largest container you can safely fill and sit in.
-A standard bathtub works perfectly indoors.
-Outdoors?
-A heavy-duty plastic storage bin (like those used for holiday decorations) or a large kiddie pool is ideal.
-Avoid thin or flimsy containers that might crack under the weight of water and ice.
+The goal is to submerge as much of your body as possible to maximize the surface area exposed to the cold.
+A standard bathtub works perfectly indoors because it has built in drainage.
+Outdoors, a heavy duty plastic storage bin or a large kiddie pool is ideal.
+Be cautious with the material.
+Avoid thin or flimsy plastic containers that might crack or buckle under the immense weight of water and ice, as a leak mid plunge can be messy and frustrating.

 Step 2: Pre-Chill (If Possible)